abhay0019/go-subtitle-/README.md

 # go-subtitle-
 A Movie/Tv Series Subtile Downloader
+Its One click enabled for Ubuntu users with Nautilus File Manager